oldschoolgg/obdocs/BSO.md

 ## Master Skill Capes
 These BSO-exclusive master skillcapes provide varying perks to each skill, along with 8% XP boost if training the corresponding skill, or 3% on any other skills.

 They can be purchased when you have 500m xp in a skill and cost 1b GP.
 The command to purchase one is `=skillcape hunter master cape` for example.
+These capes are untradeable.
 Skills with missing perks are either yet to be added or still unknown.

 - Attack: